pulsar-edit/documentation/docs/getting-started/dependencies-for-some-community-packages.md

 You can verify that your system has all the needed tools by running `ppm install --check`.
 (Depending on how you installed Pulsar, you might need to install shell commands first, as described in the [Adding terminal commands](/getting-started/terminal-commands/#macos) article.)

+If `ppm install --check` produces errors, [visit the section below](#troubleshooting-with-ppm-install---check) to troubleshoot.

 ## macOS

 Building native modules for Node on macOS will require `clang` and `python`.